Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 8. Find Yummy Bites at Mercado Atarazanas

-It wouldn’t be a trip to Spain without eating and drinking your way through Málaga.
-One of the best places to grab something fresh to eat in the city is Mercado Ataranzas, the central marketplace filled with a maze of stalls and frequented by locals and tourists alike.
+It wouldn’t be a trip to Spain without eating and drinking your way through Malaga.
+One of the best places to grab something fresh to eat in the city is Mercado Ataranzas, the central marketplace filled with a maze of stalls.
+It’s frequented by locals and tourists alike.

 While wandering around, you’ll find everything from fresh fruits and veggies to just-caught fish, butcher stalls, home-baked bread, and melty cheeses.
-Spanish food is a favorite of ours and there is a reason why!
+Spanish food is a favorite of ours and there’s a reason why.

-Visit the market early as it closes at 2 pm and keep in mind that it’s closed on Sundays, as well.
-The market is only a 10 minute walk from Palacio de Buenavista and other main areas.
+Visit the market early as it closes at 3pm and keep in mind that it’s closed on Sundays, as well.
+The market is only a 10-minute walk from Palacio de Buenavista and other main areas.

 9. Take a Wine & Tapas Tour